 What is domestic assault?

-A domestic offence is characterised by the relationship of the involved parties, this could, for example, be between family members, partners or historic partners where coercive, controlling or threatening behaviour is proven to have been exhibited.
+A domestic offence is characterised by the relationship of the involved parties.
+This could, for example, be between family members, partners or historic partners where coercive, controlling or threatening behaviour is proven to have been exhibited.

 What are the types of domestic abuse?

 The severity of an offence arising from physical abuse will depend on the level of injuries sustained, which are described by the varying degrees of assault.
-If certain characteristics are found, for example physical abuse occurred over a sustained period of time and/or repeated, then the case may be ‘aggravated’ – showing a higher level of culpability of the offender – which could impact the category of sentences available to prosecutors.
+If certain characteristics are found, for example physical abuse occurred over a sustained period of time and/or repeated, then the case may be defined as ‘aggravated’ – showing a higher level of culpability of the offender – which could impact the category of sentences available to prosecutors.

-In 2005, specialist domestic violence courts (SDVCs) were introduced to cater to the emotionally traumatic nature of domestic abuse cases, whereby Magistrates’ are specially trained to review cases and action the most appropriate verdicts and sentences.
+In 2005, specialist domestic violence courts (SDVCs) were introduced to cater to the emotionally traumatic nature of domestic abuse cases, whereby magistrates are specially trained to review cases and action the most appropriate verdicts and sentences.
 This increases the complexity of domestic abuse cases and heightens the need for specialist advice within the field of domestic violence.

-For this reason, the legal guidelines suggest that prosecutors and magistrates’ critically scrutinise the actions of the offender to determine motives and assess their level of culpability (blame).
-This is why there needs to be a specialist defence lawyer to also argue and protect the interests of the accused person, only by doing this can there be a balanced and fair approach.
+For this reason, the legal guidelines suggest that prosecutors and magistrates critically scrutinise the actions of the offender to determine their motives and assess their level of culpability (blame).
+The skills and experience of a specialist defence lawyer are vital to present and protect the interests of the accused person, as only by doing so can there be a balanced and fair approach to a case.

-Psychological, emotional & financial abuse
+3. Psychological, emotional and financial abuse

 - Reading private emails, texts or social media messages